 - Intensive family systemic therapy: Often accomplished over a weekend, this form of therapy includes the entire family unit in an effort to improve communication and the workings of the family overall.

-Additionally, outpatient treatment programs will encourage participation in a 12-Step or peer support group.
+Additionally, outpatient treatment programs may encourage participation in a 12-Step or peer support groups.
 Support group meetings can facilitate healthy peer interaction and encouragement with a self-help type of model.

-Outpatient drug rehab programs may be desirable for those who do not require around-the-clock medical care and attention, and who need the flexibility of being able to work around their existing schedules and obligations.
+Outpatient rehab programs for addiction treatment may be desirable for those who do not require around-the-clock medical care and attention, and who need the flexibility of being able to work around their existing schedules and obligations.
 Outpatient programs are often more likely to be covered by insurance, at least partially, and cost less than residential treatment programs.